TomVer99/FHICT-typst-template/README.md

 5. **Set the available options**: Set the available options in the template file to your liking.
 6. **Start writing**: Start writing your document.

 Not sure how to do the last 3 steps?
-Check out the [showcase document](./examples/showcase.typ) for a reference or grab the [starter](./examples/starter.typ) file to get a pre made starting point.
+Check out the [showcase document](./examples/showcase/showcase.typ) for a reference or grab the [starter](./examples/starter/starter.typ) folder to get a pre made starting point.

 ## Helpful Links / Resources